railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 A warehouse is defined by a link between three locations:

-* The stock location shows the place of products available for delivery to a customer direct from this warehouse.
+* The :guilabel:`Location Stock` field shows the place of products available for delivery to a customer direct from this warehouse.
 Availability is given by all the products in that location and any child locations.

-* The entry location shows where ordered products are received from a supplier to that warehouse.
+* The :guilabel:`Location Input` field shows where ordered products are received from a supplier to that warehouse.
 It can be the same as the stock location if, for example, you want to do a quality control operation on your incoming raw materials.

-* The outgoing location (called Output in the demonstration database) is designed as a buffer zone in which you store all the items that have been picked but not yet delivered to a customer.
+* The :guilabel:`Location Output` field (called ``Output`` in the demonstration database) is designed as a buffer zone in which you store all the items that have been picked but not yet delivered to a customer.
 You're strongly advised not to put this location within the stock hierarchy but instead at a level higher or the same.